 Ohenro (“お遍路” in Japanese) is an ancient pilgrimage route that stretches across the Shikoku region in Japan.
 Shikoku can be translated as ‘four countries’ and is known as the smallest island among the four major islands of Japan, and it is accessible by Shinkansen or domestic flights from big cities such as Tokyo and Osaka.

 The Shikoku pilgrimage is one of the oldest in the world and the history of ohenro is said to date back to more than 1,000 years ago.
 The pilgrimage is strongly associated with Kobo Daishi (弘法大師) (also known as Kukai), a notable Buddhist monk in the 9th century.
 He walked the sacred pilgrimage route, wishing for the peace and security of Japan in the middle of a chaotic period full of civil wars and devastating disasters.
 Kobo Daishi also founded the famous temple complex in Koyasan.
-Koyasan is a popular pilgrimage destination offering some special experiences like meditation sessions with the monks and temple lodging (Shukubo).
+Koyasan is also a popular pilgrimage destination offering some special experiences like meditation sessions with the monks and temple lodging (Shukubo).

 The 1,200km route mainly covers coastal areas as well as some mountainous trails across four prefectures that together make up the Shikoku region: Kochi, Ehime, Kagawa and Tokushima.
 Completing the sacred pilgrimage also allows you to explore 88 Buddhist temples and some other scenic spots that can be found along the way.